Why does a child rebel, throw tantrums and get distressed when they don’t understand something?

 Dr. Maria Montessori gave a series of talks over All India Radio in June 1948.
 In her talk she addresses the ‘naughty child’.
 They say that she is “The Voice That Speaks for the Child.”

-Last night I read the transcripts from this talk.
-What really surprised me was that the expectations adults have for children from the 1940s are not much different from what we expect today.
+What really surprised me was that the expectations adults have for children from the 1940s are not much different from what we expect from them today.
 We expect that children should:

 - Not Make Noise

 - Not Touch Items That Belong to Adults

 - Never Disobey